logosidentity/idea-factory/readme.txt

 * NEW - Added a status column within the edit posts screen to show the status of each idea
 * NEW - Added a shortcode [idea_factory] to show the ideas and voting form with options to hide the form, votes, or voting
 * NEW - Added an option to disable the automatic archive
+* TWEAK - Permalinks are now automatically flushed only on plugin activation
 * TWEAK - Instead of posts being put into draft when the option is selected, they are put into "pending" allowing proper review

 = 1.0 =